JakobKSvaneborg/gpaw/doc/tutorialsexercises/basics/water/water.rst

                   basis=basis,
                   ...)

-Compare the calculated energies to those calculated in grid mode.
+Compare the calculated energies to those calculated in plane-wave mode.
 Do the energies deviate a lot?
 What about the atomization energy?
 Is the energy variational with respect to the quality of the basis?